-The Importance of Blood Flow for Runners
+The Importance of Athletic Hosiery for Training and Fitness

 Your heart is responsible for pumping blood rich with oxygen to you limbs and muscles via your arteries.
 Once the nutrients and oxygen in your blood have been used up by your cells, you blood is sent back to your heart through your veins.